-In this blog post, we will look at tools that can help you better manage your projects, specifically, we look at the 10 best agile project management tools of 2020.
+In this blog post, we will look at tools that can help you better manage your projects, specifically, we look at the 10 best agile project management tools of this year.
 Specifically, we look at the following:

 - Visual Studio Team Services (VSTS)

 - Active Collab